Anubias: Your Guide to Popular Types and Easy Care for Aquariums

 - CO2: low

-Anubias barteri var. nana ‘Petite’ – Anubias nana Petite
+Anubias barteri var. nana ‘Petite’ – Anubias Nana Petite

 - Usage: foreground, midground, nano planted tanks